Lukas-Ishihara/Analyzing-Advertiser-Retention-After-First-Sale/README.md

 # Analyzing Advertiser Retention After First Sale

 ## Summary
-Conducted a data-driven analysis of new advertiser churn for a $1.5M revenue stream.
-By performing a deep-dive into user behavior, I identified exactly when and why advertisers were leaving the platform.
+Conducted a data-driven analysis of advertiser churn for a $1.5M GMV business.
+By analyzing user behavior over time, I identified the critical windows where advertisers were most likely to disengage from the platform.

 ## Key Highlights
 **Problem:**